 - Patient sexual abuse by doctor, nurse, staff at a hospital or nursing home

-- Rape and sexual abuse or harassment in the workplace (such as the entertainment industry)
+- Rape and sexual abuse or harassment in the workplace

 - Rape or sexual abuse in a rideshare service, such as Uber or Lyft